xadityax/ERP-BITS/README.md

 # ERP-BITS
 Making ERP easier to access.

-Collecting data made easier with selenium
+Collecting data made easier with selenium for web automation.

-Made faster with multi threading
+Made concurrent with multi threading.

-Made into a software.
+Converted into a software using Tkinter.

-Get in touch for download link
+Get in touch for download link.